Your 50 Week Old Baby – Development, Milestones & Care

 - Keep away dangerous objects from your baby as this is the age he will put everything in his mouth.

 - If your baby is clingy, don’t encourage it by stopping your task to cuddle him.
-Instead, include him in your task like giving him a piece of cloth to hold if you are doing laundry.
+Instead, include him in your task, for example, giving him a piece of cloth to hold if you are doing laundry.

 - If your baby rejects some food, cook it in a different way next time and feed it to him.